-- CONFIGURE_HAS_OWN_DEVICE_DRIVER_TABLE is defined if the application wishes to provide their own Device Driver Table.
-The table generated is an array of rtems_driver_address_table entries named Device_drivers.
-By default, this is not defined indicating the confdefs.h is providing the device driver table. - CONFIGURE_MAXIMUM_DEVICES is defined to the number of individual devices that may be registered in the system.
-By default, this is set to 20.
+• CONFIGURE_HAS_OWN_DEVICE_DRIVER_TABLE is defined if the application wishes to provide their own Device Driver Table.
+The table generated is an array of rtems

-- CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER is defined if the application wishes to include the Console Device Driver.
+- driver_address_table entries named Device_drivers.
+By default, this is not defined indicating the confdefs.h is providing the device driver table. - CONFIGURE_MAXIMUM_DRIVERS is defined as the number of device drivers per node.
+By default, this is set to 10. - CONFIGURE_MAXIMUM_DEVICES is defined to the number of individual devices that may be registered in the system.
+By default, this is set to 20. - CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER is defined if the application wishes to include the Console Device Driver.
 This device driver is responsible for providing standard input and output using "/dev/console".
 By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER is defined if the application wishes to include the Console Device Driver.
 This device driver is responsible for providing standard input and output using "/dev/console".
 By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER is defined if the application wishes to include the Timer Driver.
 This device driver is used to benchmark execution times by the RTEMS Timing Test Suites.
 By default, this is not defined. - CONFIGURE_APPLICATION_NEEDS_STUB_DRIVER is defined if the application wishes to include the Stub Device Driver.
 This device driver simply provides entry points that return successful and is primarily a test fixture.
 By default, this is not defined.